jonnyreeves/qunit-require/README.md

 	grunt

-Alternativley, open the [Test Runner](https://raw.github.com/jonnyreeves/qunit-require/master/tests/tests.html] in your web browser.
+Alternativley, view the `tests/tests.html` TestRunning in your web browser.